exercism/docs/anatomy/tracks/shared-files.md

 - `help.md`: contains track-specific-wide instructions on how to get help (required)
 - `tests.md`: contains track-specific instructions on how to run the tests (required)

+### Overwriting

+Exercises can overwrite the track-specific files by creating an identically named file in the exercise's `.docs` directory (e.g. `.docs/debug.md`).
+This should only rarely be needed (if at all).

 ---

 ### File: `debug.md`